Best drive Defensive & Advance Driving School

 1. Meeting Your Instructor

-First, your instructor will introduce themselves and ask a few simple questions.
+First, your teacher will introduce herself/himself and ask some basic questions.

-This approach keeps the lesson safe and allows you to learn without heavy traffic around you.
+This helps to make the lesson safe and to learn without a lot of noise around you.

-Once you reach the practice area, you will switch seats and begin learning about the car controls.
+When you arrive in the practice area, you will be moving seats and learning about adjusting the car controls.

 • Steering wheel